Dasharo/docs/docs/variants/protectli_vp4620/installation-manual.md

 flashrom -p internal -w protectli_vault_cml_v1.0.13.rom
 ```

+This will flash the full image including Intel ME.
+The operation requires a
+hard reset of the platform.
+To perform a hard reset:

+1. Power off the platform.
+Note, it may not power off completely due to flashed
+   ME.
+2. Disconnect power supply from the board when OS finishes all tasks before
+   power off (the screen goes dark or black).
+3. Disconnect the RTC/CMOS battery OR clear the CMOS using the pin header
+   located near memory slots.
+Wait about half a minute (unshort the pins).
+4. Connect the power supply back.
+5. The platform should power on normally now.
+You can connect the battery back
+   if it was disconnected.

 If Dasharo is currently installed, only the COREBOOT partition of the flash
 needs to be updated.
 Flash it using the following command: